Vyral/base-template/_posts/2019-06-06-the-steps-you-need-to-take-to-successfully-sell-your-home-on-your-own.md

 {% include youtube.html %}

-If you’re thinking of selling your home on your own, there are several steps you need to take to make it a successful sale.
+<p style="text-align: center;"><em>If you’re thinking of selling your home on your own, there are several steps you need to take to make it a successful sale.</em></p>

 If you’re thinking of selling your home on your own, the first thing you need to do is think about some of the agent services you’re giving up, including: